ufo-hunters/ufohunters-site/README.md

 This site is built with an incredibly powerful web framework called Ruby on Rails, that uses the most eloquent and elegant programming language we've ever used.

-UFO-hunters.com was realized from scratch with Ruby 1.9 and Rails 3.3.2 and now upgrade to Ruby 2.1.2 and Rails 4.1.2 .
+UFO-hunters.com was realized from scratch with Ruby 1.9 and Rails 3.3.2 and it has been recently upgraded to Ruby 2.1.2 and Rails 4.1.2 .

-All UFO data we collect is regularly imported into a NoSQL database called MongoDB, with geospatial "2dsphere" indexes that considerably ease all the stuff with coordinates and geolocation.
+All the UFO data we collect is regularly imported into a NoSQL database called MongoDB, with geospatial "2dsphere" indexes that considerably ease all the stuff with coordinates and geolocation.

-The site allow access to private zone with session variables.
-The user can to create his own articles.
+The site allows access to a private area where the users can create their own articles.

-Video Gallery and image gallery are Blueimp Gallery implementations.
+Video and Image Galleries are Blueimp Gallery implementations.

-We also used some resources available at freeCSStemplates.org

-Some of the images in this site are available at OpenClipArt.org

-We've applied lots of javascript resources, such as the well known jQuery, jQuery.carouFredSel "a plugin that turns any kind of HTML element into a carousel", and D3.js for data-driven documents generation.

-The funny bubble graph showing the distribution of UFO's shapes is made from the code shared at github by ricardmo.

 The current responsive version of the site has been developed using Twitter BootStrap.